 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision EYFS transition is well planned and takes place regularly and progressively.
 We organise and include our new children throughout the summer term before they join our school.
 EYFS teaching staff visit pre-school setting, the home or childminder to aide transition where possible.
-We have a 'Stay and Play' group for preschool children and throughout their time with us, they are invited to our many events such as Sports Day, special assemblies and Christmas events.
 There are strong links with the receiving Secondary schools and transition days are supported.
 We work with our cluster schools throughout the year so friendships are made.
-'Move up' times are arranged in the summer SENDCo and/or the class teacher liaises with Secondary schools and pre-schools to ensure all information is shared before transition.
+'Move up' times are arranged in the summer term for pupils to work with their new teacher and get used to their new classroom.
+As a small school, pupils know the layout of the school and all staff are well known to pupils.
+Staff meetings are planned for transition to the next class, discussions take place about SENDCo and/or the class teacher liaises with Secondary schools and pre-schools to ensure all information is shared before transition.
 Continued partnership work with the Secondary schools ensure good relationships and opportunities for Secondary school teachers to come into our school to lead some lessons.
 Where necessary, individualised transition programmes are put in place.
 Parents meetings to discuss transition and to address any concerns.